philbowles/PangolinMQTT/docs/qos.md

 *When a Client reconnects with CleanSession set to 0, both the Client and Server MUST re-send any  unacknowledged PUBLISH Packets (where QoS > 0) and PUBREL Packets using their original Packet Identifiers [MQTT-4.4.0-1].
 This is the only circumstance where a Client or Server is REQUIRED to redeliver messages."*

 Being physically unable to comply due to both 1.2.1 and 1.2.2 above, the embedded client has few healthy choices:

 ##### 1.2.3.1 Just lie!

 It can "lie" to the server and ACK the incoming IDs regardless of whether they were delivered or not: "Confirm delivery of ID 666?
 Of *of course* I delivered it!...`server.sendACK(666);`"

-The success of this method depends on which of the two recommeded algorithms A or B is used (see "Figure 4.3 – QoS 2 protocol flow diagram, non normative example" in the [MQTT 3.1.1 spec](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) ), Using method B allows the lie to go unnoticed *and* actually satisifes QoS2 rules *if* you actually managed to deliver the message before the loss of connection.
+The success of this method depends on which of the two recommended algorithms A or B is used (see "Figure 4.3 – QoS 2 protocol flow diagram, non normative example" in the [MQTT 3.1.1 spec](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) ), Using method B allows the lie to go unnoticed *and* actually satisfies QoS2 rules *if* you actually managed to deliver the message before the loss of connection.
 The `Pangolin` library (see below) takes this approach.

 Method A, well... didn't you mother tell you "lying never pays"?
 The server will *think* it has successfully delivered the QoS2 "exactly once" but as when ordering cheap things from various far-flung nations, the client is left forever shouting "Oi!
 Where's my packet???" - and he will *never* receive it, thus breaking the QoS2 promise.

 ##### 1.2.3.2 Put its fingers in its ears and go "ner! ner! ner!"

 The client can simply ignore the incoming retransmit requests while ever the server continues to send them.
-This will be...a long long time and depend on the specific implementation and/or storage capacity and the interpretation of "reasonble time" that the author chose.
+This will be...a long long time and depend on the specific implementation and/or storage capacity and the interpretation of "reasonable time" that the author chose.
 But they will keep on coming even after the next reboot, unless...

 ##### 1.2.3.3 Sweep it under the carpet